freegeek-pdx/mkuser/README.md

 #### `--no-password, --no-pass, --np` < *no parameter* >

 > Include this option with no parameter to set no password at all instead of a blank/empty password (like when the `--password` option is omitted).<br/>
-> This option is equivalent to setting the password to "\*" with `--password '*'` and is here as a seperate option for convenience and information.<br/>
+> This option is equivalent to setting the password to "\*" with `--password '*'` and is here as a separate option for convenience and information.<br/>
 > Setting the password to "\*" is a special character that indicates to macOS that this user does not have any meaningful password set.<br/>
 > When a user has the "\*" password set, it cannot login by any means and it will also not get any AuthenticationAuthority set in the user record.<br/>
 > When the "\*" password is set AND no AuthenticationAuthority exists, the user will not show in the users list in "Users & Groups" pane of the "System Preferences" and will also not show up in the login window.<br/>